Ebola Virus Disease and Clinical Laboratory Safety in the United States (Online CE Course)

 • Processing and Testing Laboratory Specimens Suspected of EVD

-• As part of the Laboratory Plan for patients suspected of having EVD, a risk assessment should include a determination of all of the following, except:
+• As part of the laboratory plan for patients suspected of having EVD, a risk assessment should include a determination of all of the following, except:

-• Ebola Virus Disease (EVD) Specimen Testing
+• Ebola Virus Disease Specimen Testing

 • Biosafety and Select Agent Classification for EVD Specimens